 The heaters only have to keep the surface warm enough to prevent snow/ice accumulation.
 The panels will not be heated to the extent of being warm to the touch.
 This saves energy and therefore capital for the end user.

 The amount of power required by the heaters depends on the ambient temperature and the amount of precipitation.
 The heaters will only be on when they are needed.
-The heaters automatically engage when there is precipitation or snow drifts.
 No matter the ambient temperature, the heaters only need to engage when conditions are both below freezing and there is precipitation.
-The microprocessor has an uplink to a local weather station to predict precipitation events.

 Winter road conditions are quite worrisome.
 According to the USDOT, the U.S. spends over 2.3 billion dollars on snow and ice control annually.
 In addition, there are also millions of dollars spent to repair infrastructure damage caused by snow and ice.
 Poor road conditions are responsible for many accidents that occur.
 Managing roadways during the winter is also an expensive process, that leaves many states in financial deficit.
 The heating elements in SR will provide a dependable safety previously unknown to wintery roads.
 The SR system helps offset its initial cost, counter balancing cost of implementation and use.